BSc (Hons), M. Physiotherapy (Sports)

 A one-time marathon runner, he still finds the time for the occasional light jog, but strength training for fitness is now a daily ritual.
 He tries to master the art of making pizza, and enjoys the odd glass of local wine.

 Ania graduated top of her class from the University of South Australia in 2001 where she completed her Masters Degree in Physiotherapy (Sports) and was awarded The Marie-Hammond prize for the most outstanding academic achievement that year.
 She studied for a Bachelor of Applied Science in Physiotherapy at the University of South Australia, graduating in 1996.
 She continued her involvement with the University as a clinical educator with undergraduate physiotherapists and with physiotherapists studying for their Masters degrees.

-Ania has 18 years experience in treating spinal and sports injuries.
+Ania has over 20 years experience in treating spinal and sports injuries.
 She has worked at the Womens and Childrens Hospital in Adelaide, treating paediatric as well as pre- and post-natal conditions.
 Ania has worked in hospitals and private clinics in the UK, and for more than 10 years in private practice in Adelaide where she puts her training in the diagnosis and advanced management of musculoskeletal injuries to good use.

 When not at work Ania spends her time with her two young children, and while she occasionally fits in a run, is more likely to be found having a stroll along the beach.